Get insider access

 Notable Mentions

-• Logitech K380: The Logitech K380 is a small, lightweight keyboard that's extremely portable.
-It's a solid choice for on-the-go professionals looking for a quiet option for coffee shops or shared workspaces.
-However, typing feels much more cramped than on the Microsoft Bluetooth Keyboard due to the size.
+• Logitech Pebble Keys 2 K380s: The Logitech Pebble Keys 2 K380s is a small, lightweight, and extremely portable keyboard.
+It's typically around the same price as the Logitech Signature K650 and is a solid choice for on-the-go professionals looking for a quiet option for coffee shops or shared workspaces.
+However, due to its compact size, typing feels much more cramped than all our primary picks.
 See our review

 • Logitech Wave Keys: The Logitech Wave Keys is a full-size wireless keyboard that's typically around the same price as the Logitech Signature K650.
-It has a more ergonomic-focused, compact design with curved and slightly ented key rows.
-However, its keys are somewhat closer together than on most standard keyboards, which can take some to get used to.
+It has a more ergonomic-focused, compact design with curved and slightly dented key rows.
+However, its keys are closer together than on most standard keyboards, which can take some time to get used to.
 Also, it doesn't have dedicated media keys like the K650 does.
 See our review

 Recent Updates

-1. Feb 15, 2024: We've checked all our recommendations and confirmed the price and availability of all our picks.
+4. Feb 15, 2024: We've checked all our recommendations and confirmed the price and availability of all our picks.
 We've also added a bit of detail to our 'Best Cheap Quiet Keyboard' category, with information about the variable pricing of the Microsoft Bluetooth Keyboard and when it's at its best value.

-2. Dec 20, 2023: We've audited our recommendations for relevance, price, and stock availability.
+5. Dec 20, 2023: We've audited our recommendations for relevance, price, and stock availability.
 We haven't changed our picks with this update, as they continue to represent the best options available.

 All Reviews